-As at October 31, 2015, Copper Fox had working capital of \$1,467,508 (October 31, 2014 - \$6,301,944).
-The working capital decreased from October 31, 2014 to October 31, 2015 due to expenditures incurred by the Company.
+As at January 31, 2016, Copper Fox had working capital of \$2,274,227 (October 31, 2015 - \$1,467,508).
+The working capital increased in January 31, 2016 compared to October 31, 2015 as a result of the Q1 2016 flow through financing.
 The Company has managed its working capital by controlling its spending on its properties and operations.
-Due to the ongoing planned advancement of project milestones for the Van Dyke and Eaglehead projects over the near term, Copper Fox intends to continue to incur expenditures without revenues, and accumulate operating losses.
+Due to the on-going planned advancement of project milestones for the Van Dyke and Eaglehead projects over the near term, Copper Fox intends to continue to incur expenditures without revenues, and accumulate operating losses.
 As a result, the Company needs to obtain adequate financing to fund future exploration and development and the potential construction of a mine, in order to reach profitable levels of operation.
 It is not possible to predict whether future financing efforts will be successful or whether financing on favourable terms will be available.

-Copper Fox has no long-term debt and no long-term liabilities, other than its decommissioning provision of \$208,769 and its deferred tax liability of \$2,775,725.
+Copper Fox has no long-term debt and no long-term liabilities, other than its combined decommissioning provision of \$203,455 and its deferred tax liability of \$2,775,725.
 The Company has no capital lease obligations, operating or any other long term obligations, other than their office lease.